Overview

 authenticate app users

-The Auth SDK aims to authenticate users and notify the app of Auth events.
+The Auth client SDK authenticates users and notify the app about Auth events.
 It provides several authentication flows.

 auth helper and reading currentUser across the app

 We keep a reference to the auth helper to read currentUser.
-We also provide the helper when using some auth related functions.
+We also provide this helper when using some auth related functions.

 const auth = getAuth(app)